 However, an even more literal translation would be, “…a night of vigil to the Lord….”
 This provides for the obvious intent of gratitude for deliverance from the oppressor, but more particularly the intent of watchfulness that the oppressor (sin) does not overtake us, that we do not return to spiritual Egypt.
 In this verse the sense gives a definite mixture of gratitude as well as commitment to God.
 These are some of the things to be examined and thought about on this night of vigil to God.
 In the past, the more serious element of contemplation has not nearly been emphasized to the degree it deserves, while the celebratory element has been overemphasized.
 Thus, an evening of self-indulgence has been created.

 After being begotten of God through baptism and receiving the Holy Spirit we commence living God’s way of life.
-Observing the Feast of Unleavened Bread for seven days is symbolic of our total journey through life as Christians (begotten children of God), as well as being a commemoration of our deliverance from a life of slavery to sin.
+Observing the Feast of Unleavened Bread for seven days is symbolic of our total journey through life as Christians (begotten children of God), as well as being a commemoration of our deliverance.
 This lifelong journey is known as the process of conversion and the opportunity to participate in this process is something for which we are to be grateful, to celebrate and to count with joy as we look forward to its completion.

 As the foundation for Christian life we have Christ’s two great Commandments, paraphrased as follows: